 16. The Forest Lawn Memorial Park

 Photo credit: Flickr – waltarrrrr

 Located on the Hollywood Hills, Forest Lawn Memorial Park is a fascinating place to discover.
 Some of the greatest movie stars are buried here, including David Carradine, Ricky Nelson, Stan Laurel, Buster Keaton, Bette Davis or Liberace or Humphrey Bogart.
 Some say the cemetery also houses Michael Jackson’s grave… Just like the Pere Lachaise cemetery in Paris, this is an interesting place for celebrity grave hunters…

 The Angels Flight is an old cable car, and is the world’s shortest incorporated railway.
 For $0,50, you will climb an impressive 90-meter slope aboard a strange orange and black wagon.
 After having been closed to the public for the purpose of safety upgrades, Angels Flight reopened in September 2017.

 How to get to Los Angeles?

-The Los Angeles International Airport is one of the busiest in the world, and you will easily find direct flights from Paris and Europe.
-To book your flight tickets for Los Angeles at the best price, you can search on our partner’s website Skyscanner.
+The Los Angeles International Airport is one of the busiest in the world, and you will easily find direct flights to and from major European airports such as London Heathrow or Dublin.
+If you’re already in the US you will also find frequent short flights from the West Coast from San Francisco or Seattle as well as longer flights leaving from New York or Chicago.
+To book your tickets for Los Angeles at the best price, you can search on our partner’s website Skyscanner.